Thursday, May 27, 2010

 Step 2: Build Definition

 In our environment we pretty much only use the Source Control portion of TFS (we don't use Work Items, Reports or Documentation).
-So I have a mental mask when I connect to the TFS server in Visual Studio (Team Explorer) and always immediately open the Source Control window without ever looking at the other items.
+So I have mental blinders when I connect to the TFS server in Visual Studio (Team Explorer) and always immediately open the Source Control window without ever looking at the other items.
 One of those items is Builds.
 This is where you define your Build Definitions.

 Right click on Builds and choose New Build Definition from the context menu.
 This gives you the Build Definition Dialog: